-The left side of the MSH-M Series inverter is equipped with the following features (Figure 1-3):
+The left side of the MSH-RE Series inverter is equipped with the following features (Figure 1-3):

-- 13 Exhaust Air Vents ventilation openings that allow heated air to be removed by the internal cooling fan.
-The exhaust air vents are located on the back side and at the rear on the right side; also see Figure 2-3 for the location of the air vents. - Model/Serial Number Label includes model/serial number information, date of manufacture, and inverter and charger specifications.
-See the MSH-M specifications in Appendix A for more information and a list of available models. - AC Access Cover provides access to the internal AC wiring terminal block (see Figure 2-8).
+- Exhaust Air Vents ventilation openings that allow heated air to be removed by the internal cooling fan.
+The exhaust air vents are located on the back side and at the rear on the right side; see Figure 2-3 for the location of the air vents. - Model/Serial Number Label includes model/serial number information, date of manufacture, and inverter and charger specifications.
+See the MSH-RE specifications in Appendix A for more information and a list of available models. - AC Access Cover provides access to the internal AC wiring terminal block.
 This terminal block is used to hardwire all inverter AC input and output wiring connections.
-Remove the two screws to access the AC wiring terminal block. - AC Input Circuit Breaker (CB1) this 60-amp AC circuit breaker protects the unit's internal charger wiring and pass-thru relay while in Standby mode.
-This circuit breaker pops out when it opens-press in to reset. - AC Output Circuit Breaker (CB2) this 60-amp AC circuit breaker protects the output wiring inside the inverter while load supporting during Standby mode.
-This output circuit breaker is not branch-rated, therefore any loads connected to the inverter's output must be protected by an external (NEUTRAL and HOT) branch-rated circuit breaker.
+Remove the two screws to access the AC wiring terminal block. - AC Input Circuit Breakers (CB1 & CB2) these circuit breakers protect the unit's internal charger wiring and pass-thru relay while in Standby mode.
+The circuit breakers pop out when they open-press in to reset.
+The input circuit breakers are not branch-rated, therefore branch-rated circuit breakers must be installed in the inverter's input and output wiring. - AC Output Circuit Breaker (CB3) this 60-amp AC circuit breaker protects the output wiring inside the inverter while load supporting during Standby mode.
+This output circuit breaker is not branch-rated, therefore any loads connected to the inverter's output must be protected by an external (HOT 1 and HOT 2) branch-rated circuit breaker.
 This circuit breaker pops out when it opens-press in to reset.

-CAUTION: The inverter's internal AC transfer relays are rated for 60 amps.
+CAUTION: The inverter's internal AC transfer relays are rated for 60 amps per input (60 amps for AC HOT 1 and 60 amps for AC HOT 2).
 The pass-thru current must be no greater than 60 amps or damage to the relays may occur.